 "The subject of verification is recurrent not only after the race, but also before the race.
 During the whole weekend of a Grand Prix the cars must always comply with the regulations.
-At any time, morning or evening, cars must always be in order and at the disposal of technical commissioners.
+At any time, morning or evening, cars must always be in order and at the disposal of the technical commissioners.
 We agree in principle with what is happening today by the supervisory bodies.
 It is clear that, if possible, it would be better to carry out some checks before the race but it is also obvious that certain checks - electronics, petrol and even aerodynamic adjustments - must be carried out later.
-Our technicians have the right to adjust and replace parts of the car up to one minute before departure.
+Our technicians have the right to adjust and replace parts of the car up to one minute before the start.
 It would be impossible at that moment to suspend the procedure of the race in order to carry out a verification of the conformity of a car, we will have some delays that would create confusion.
-As in all sports, checks must therefore be made after performance.
-We believe that we must in any case try to streamline, defining certain parameters that can no longer be modified during the race, but certain technical times are necessary".
+As in all sports, checks must therefore be made after the performance.
+We believe that we must in any case try to streamline, defining certain parameters that can no longer be changed during the race, but certain technical times are necessary".

 Cesare Fiorio, sports director of Minardi, says that not much can be done to improve the situation: